breatheco-de/content/src/content/lesson/context-api.md

 ---

-## Don't be scared about "The Context API
+## Don't be scared about "The Context API"

 When you hear "The Context API" from afar, you can get a little scary, that is a normal felling that you get all the time when learning new coding tricks.
 But believe when I teal you this is the easiest way the React.js team has proposed to create small to mid-sized apps.

+## Why do we need The Content API?

+In plain words, you needed to be able to spread information fast between all your views and components.
+If you have been working with react already you probably have felt the frustration of passing properties all over your application.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3NzA3MTk1NF19
+eyJoaXN0b3J5IjpbLTE5ODI2MTE4MDVdfQ==
 -->